 An increased hematocrit level can provide many benefits, such as better oxygen delivery throughout the body, improved stamina during physical activity, and reduced risk for certain diseases like heart disease or stroke due to higher amounts of oxygen-carrying red blood cells circulating through your system at all times.
 Additionally, some studies suggest that higher hematocrit may even improve cognitive performance since it provides more oxygen to the brain for mental processes like memory formation or problem-solving skills

 Testosterone replacement therapy can increase hematocrit levels, but it is important to know the potential risks associated with high hematocrit.
-In the next section, we will discuss how to lower a high hematocrit caused by testosterone treatment.
+We'll talk about lowering a high hematocrit that results from testosterone therapy in the following section.

 How to Lower High Hematocrit Caused by Testosterone Treatment?